Sunday, November 18, 2007

 I expect my elected officials to be informed and proactive…to anticipate problems and try to deal with them before they grow out of hand.
 In this case, two of our leaders failed and one came through.
 Fortunately, I do not believe we can blame any exacerbation of fire damages on the lackluster senators from California.

-Carl H. Starrett II has been a licensed attorney since 1993 and is a member in good standing with the California State Bar and the San Diego County Bar Association.
-Mr. Starrett practices in the areas of bankruptcy, business litigation, construction, corporate planning, insurance subrogation and debt collection.
+About the Author: Carl H. Starrett II has been a licensed attorney since 1993 and is a member in good standing with the California State Bar and the San Diego County Bar Association.
+Mr. Starrett practices in the areas of bankruptcy, business litigation, construction, corporate planning and debt collection.